jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 #### Custom tag names

-If you were changing the base HTML tag by defining the `tagName` property, this can now be done in the `preinitialize` method (see https://github.com/jupyter-widgets/ipywidgets/commit/a342e0dbc7c779bb668e5a21c097d7cec9a6ac44 for example changes in core widgets):
+If you were changing the base HTML tag for your widget by defining the `tagName` property, this can now be done in ipywidgets 8 in the `preinitialize` method (see https://github.com/jupyter-widgets/ipywidgets/commit/a342e0dbc7c779bb668e5a21c097d7cec9a6ac44 for example changes in core widgets):

 ```diff
 - get tagName() {